Blog

 1 Introduction

-As part of the PMCF, the MDR requires the continuous collection of clinical data on the clinical performance, clinical benefit and safety of medical devices throughout the entire product life cycle.
-A register can be set up and used here in particular to record effectiveness data in the routine clinical use of the product and is therefore suitable for displaying the effectiveness in everyday care.
+The MDR, within the framework of the PMCF (Product Lifecycle Compliance Framework), requires the continuous collection of clinical data on the clinical performance, clinical benefit, and safety of medical devices throughout their entire product lifecycle.
+A registry can be established and used, in particular, to collect efficacy data from the routine clinical use of the product and is therefore suitable for demonstrating its effectiveness in everyday healthcare practice.

-As part of the MDR, the registry is one of the proactive clinical follow-up activities (Post-Market Clinical Follow-up, PMCF).
-The evaluation of the register is referred to as a review of the register data, which is usually retrospective.
+Within the framework of the MDR, the registry is therefore considered one of the proactive activities of post-market clinical follow-up (PMCF).
+The evaluation of the registry is referred to as a review of the registry data, which is generally designed to be retrospective.

-Fig. 1 Integration of the register into the market surveillance process according to MDR (source: General methods and procedures of PMS and PMCF (source: Keene A. Leveraging Post-Market Surveillance and Post-Market Clinical Follow-Up Data to Support EU Medical Device Regulation (MDR) compliance, white paper)
+Fig. 1 Integration of the registry into the market surveillance process according to the MDR (Source: General methods and procedures of PMS and PMCF (source: Keene A. Leveraging Post-Market Surveillance and Post-Market Clinical Follow-Up Data to Support EU Medical Device Regulation (MDR) Compliance, Whitepaper)

 2. Definition of the register